intchrkl/crime-tracker/README.md

 ## About

 This project is a crime tracking portal for a fictional police department.
 The project was built using Ruby on Rails with a functional DB, and a frontend implemented using Ruby and React.
+The portal features secure authentication and authorization.

 ## Installation